 - Jonathan D. Sarna, University Professor, Joseph H. & Belle R. Braun Professor of American Jewish History; Director, Schusterman Center for Israel Studies, Brandeis University

-- Joshua Teplitsky, Assistant Professor of History, Stony Brook University
+- Joshua Teplitsky, Associate Professor of History, Stony Brook University

 - Alexander Kaye, Karl, Harry, and Helen Stoll Assistant Professor of Israel Studies, Department of Near Eastern and Judaic Studies, Brandeis University

-- Christine Hayes, Robert F. and Patricia Ross Weis Professor of Religious Studies in Classical Judaica at Yale University
+- Christine Hayes, Robert F. and Patricia Ross Weis Professor of Religious Studies in Classical Judaica, Yale University

 October 29, 2020Thursday, 12:00 - 1:00 PM EDT

 Claris Harbon is a scholar of law, socio-legal studies, race/ethnicity studies, and gender studies.
 Her work examines the home, especially public housing in Israel as a site of both oppression and resistance.